bharathchand10/BiKE-SPHOTA/README.md

 4. `cp ../../../BiKE-SPHOTA/knowgraph.py ./brain/`
 5. Download models.tar.gz from https://drive.google.com/file/d/157KliIkO3iYf7a7TCNzVABvsK5jgSj_g/view?usp=sharing and uncompress it in this directory.
 6. `conda activate k_bert`
 7. `bash run.sh`    -- <i> (This code will generate outputs that are of K-BERT embedding in the directory /natuke/ with the name "embeddings.parquet".
-This will be used for the node embedding of Knowledge Graph in the next step) </i>
+This will be used for the node embedding of Knowledge Graph in the next step.
+Ignore the errors after "Embedding extraction completed." and "Saving embeddings to embeddings.parquet") </i>
 8. `conda deactivate`

 <b> Step 6 </b> Creating Knowledge Graph